khanasif1/azureopenai-mcp/README.md

 # MCP with Azure Open AI
-This solution demonstrates a Multi-Channel Protocol (MCP) implementation using Azure OpenAI, allowing interaction with external services through a chat interface.
+This solution demonstrates a Model context Protocol (MCP) implementation using Azure OpenAI, allowing interaction with external services through a chat interface.
 The system consists of multiple components that work together to process user queries and interact with different services.

 <p align="center">
   <img  src="https://github.com/khanasif1/azureopenai-mcp/blob/main/resources/mcp.gif">